ArjunAranetaCodes/JavaPractices/Java11-Questions-Answers/Quiz3.md

 B) static
 </details>

-<h2>Question 15</h2>
+<h2>Question 25</h2>
-What is the purpose of the java.lang.StringBuilder class in Java?
+What is the purpose of the java.lang.RuntimeException class in Java?
 <pre>
-A) To create immutable strings
+A) To handle checked exceptions
-B) To create mutable strings
+B) To handle unchecked exceptions
-C) To parse strings
+C) To handle errors
-D) To format strings
+D) To handle exceptions during runtime
 </pre>

 <details>
 <summary>Answer:</summary>

-B) To create mutable strings
+B) To handle unchecked exceptions
 </details>

 <h2>Question 16</h2>